Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/bringing-include_dir-into-the-modern-era.md

 that it *Just Works*, and I'm hoping this 0.7 release will bring us one step closer to that goal.

+I'd also like to use this blog post as an opportunity to ask for reviews.
+It would be really nice to have extra eyes on this crate, and using a public review system like [CREV][crev] would give people more confidence that they can use `include_dir` in production.
+You can check out their [Getting Started guide][crev-getting-started] for more.

+[^1]: Well... "recently" when I started writing this post.
+It's been about 4 months since then 😅

 [include-bytes]: https://doc.rust-lang.org/std/macro.include_bytes.html
 [include-str]: https://doc.rust-lang.org/std/macro.include_str.html
 [u.rl.o]: https://users.rust-lang.org/u/michael-f-bryan/summary